 There are other stakeholders who, like us, have important drainage responsibilities and therefore, play an essential role in resolving sewer flooding issues in this catchment area.
-Highways maintenance activities and land maintenance practices sit outside of our responsibilities.
-We'll continue to work with the responsible stakeholders to highlight these issues, where there is a major impact on our sewerage network.
+Highways maintenance activities and agricultural land maintenance practices sit outside of our responsibilities.
+However, we'll work with the responsible stakeholders to highlight these issues, where there is a major impact on our sewerage network.